Afghan family ravaged by U.S. drone strike mistake wants headstones for the dead — and possible new life in America

 “I can’t bear to tell her that her sister is dead,” said Emal.
 “I’ve told her Malika is at the hospital and one day she will come back.”

 Imran, 8, Ajmal’s son, recalled how he would ride bikes and play soccer with his cousins.
-They would pluck fresh grapes from vines or snacks.
+They would pluck fresh grapes from vines for snacks.

 “Now,” he said, “they are in the next world.”